JonasBeal/PhdThesis/docs/10-Appendix.md

 \caption[Graphical abstract of PROFILE method to personalize logical models with omics data]{(ref:Verlingue-caption)}(\#fig:Verlingue)
 \end{figure}
-(ref:Verlingue-caption) **GINSIM representation of the 'Verlingue' logical model described in @verlingue2016silico.**
+(ref:Verlingue-caption) **GINsim representation of the 'Verlingue' logical model described in @verlingue2016silico.**

 ## Logical model of BRAF pathways in melanoma and colorectal cancer {#appendix-pantolini}